Aircloak/aircloak/cloak/docs/attacks.md

 GROUP BY 1
 ```

-Whichever gender bucket reports the highest salary is the bucket that contains the victim.
+Whichever gender bucket reports the highest `sum_noise(salary)` is the bucket that contains the victim.

-To defend against this, the cloak does not precisely report the standard deviation of the noise, but rather an approximation based on a forumlation that substantially reduces the effect of the `min` and `max` extreme values.
+To defend against this, the cloak does not precisely report the standard deviation of the noise, but rather an approximation based on a formulation that eliminates the effect of the `min` and `max` values.

 ## Noise averaging attacks